 b.
 Coconut milk

 Coconut milk is a rich source of phosphorus and iron, therefore, is good for anemic persons.
-High selenium and zinc content of coconut milk help in keeping a good check on joint inflammation and healthy prostate gland (5).
-Other properties of coconut milk are improves digestion, healthy skin and cooling effect (2).
+High selenium and zinc content of coconut milk help in keeping a good check on joint inflammation and the healthy prostate gland (5).
+Other properties of coconut milk are improves digestion, healthy skin, and cooling effect (2).

 c.
 Hazelnut milk

 Hazelnut milk has high antioxidants, therefore, helps in reducing the risk of cancer, heart attack, atherosclerosis, and diabetes (7).

 Pistachio milk is rich in unsaturated fatty acids, proteins, vitamin K, potassium, lutein.
 Magnesium present in pistachio helps in preventing cardiovascular disease, lowers blood lipid.
 The low cholesterol of pistachio helps in controlling the weight.
 Pistachio is also effective against many inflammatory diseases (8).

 e.
 Walnut milk